atassani/calibre-automations-java/README.md

 # Calibre Automations Java
-Equivalent of calibre-automations in Python.

 Replaces the `readorder` tag with the values of the custom field.

-## TODO
-- [ ] Implement update and deletion of custom fields, like in Python.
+The custom field takes precedence over the tag.
+If custom field is 0.0, it will be cleared.

+Updates the tile to reflect is an audiobook if contains the tag `format:audiobook`.
+"Title (audiobook): subtitle"

 ## Building and Running
 Build using: